 Sessions are designed with group goals in mind, but also focus on individual needs.
 Interventions and goals are adapted to meet the needs of the specific population being served.

-Our Board-Certified Music Therapists create a fun and motivating environment in which to work on therapeutic goals and interact with peers.
-No prior musical knowledge or experience necessary!
+Our board-certified music therapists create a fun and motivating environment in which therapeutic goals are addressed as we interact with peers.
+No prior musical knowledge or experience is necessary!
+Music therapy is centered upon the inherent connection we all have with music.

 If you are interested in one of the following groups, please contact us for pricing and availability.